xPand: An algorithm for perturbing homogeneous cosmologies: Features of the algorithm

 \subsection{Timings}

-In practice, the timing for the computation grows like (slightly faster than) a power law of the perturbation order, whatever the gauge (see Fig.~\ref{fig1}).
+In practice, the timing for the computation grows like (slightly faster than) a power law of the perturbation order, whatever the gauge (see figure~\ref{fig1}).

-It takes \textit{xPand} less than two minutes (see Fig.~\ref{fig2}) to decompose completely the perturbation of a rank-two curvature tensor, such as the Ricci or Einstein tensor, up to second order in any gauge.
-The decomposition for the perturbations of the Riemann or Weyl tensor, up to second order and in any gauge, takes a little more than two and thirteen minutes, respectively.
+It takes \textit{xPand} less than 2 minutes (see figure~\ref{fig2}) to decompose completely the perturbation of a rank-2 curvature tensor, such as the Ricci or Einstein tensor, up to second order in any gauge.
+The decomposition for the perturbations of the Riemann or Weyl tensor, up to second order and in any gauge, takes a little more than 2 and 13 minutes, respectively.